 Komodo National Park

-Komodo National Park is located between the islands of Sumbawa and Flores. the Park was established in 1980, initially the main purpose was to conserve the unique Komodo Dragon (Varanus Komodoensis) and its habitat.
+Komodo National Park is located between the islands of Sumbawa and Flores.
+It was established in 1980, initially the main purpose was to conserve the unique Komodo Dragon (Varanus Komodoensis) and its habitat.
 However, over the years, the goals for the park have expanded to protecting its entire biodiversity, both terrestrial and marine.
 In 1986, the park was declared a World Heritage Site and a Man and Biosphere Reserve by UNESCO, both indications of the park’s biological importance.
 Komodo National Park includes three major islands which are Komodo, Rinca and Padar, as well as numerous smaller islands creating a total surface area (marine and land) of 1817 km.

 Fresh & Cool Morning Air